engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 npm ERR! peer dep missing: react@^16.8.2, required by ink-spinner@3.0.1
 ```

-We are shown that `gatsby`'s dependencies are met as far as `react` is concerned, but other packages are missing their required version.
+We are shown that `gatsby`'s dependencies are met as far as `react` is concerned, but other packages require a higher version.

 Let's open `package.json` to see what's going on: